 More information about the posting manner will be given before the Finals by the contest organizers.

 Projects will be evaluated several times during the contest.
 Preliminary, the projects will be evaluated for acceptance to the contest through the specification document.
 This requires that contestants send the registration document in order to register for the contest.
 Contestants are also required to send their project status at the scheduled pre-evaluation milestones.
 Contestants will be notified by contest organizers when milestone submissions are due.
 Finally, contestants will present their projects and all the required material at the final presentation stage in Cluj-Napoca, Romania.

 Projects must be posted on a public forum with the expectation that feedback will be received from the public.
 The earlier in the contest process that the project idea is posted to a forum, there is a better chance that valuable feedback will be received and can be integrated into the project.
-The main feedback source for this edition will be from Instructables.com, on which it is mandatory that the students post their work related to the project.
+The main feedback source for this edition will be from Instructables.com or Digilent Projects on which it is mandatory that the students post their work related to the project.
 Contestants are encouraged to post their work on other websites and forums.
 Feedback from the public posting should be discussed in the final presentation and documentation.

 Projects must have a promotional video showcasing their project.
 The video should be completed after the project is completed and working.
 The video may be shown during the final presentation.